exakat/exakat/docs/Cases.rst

 :ref:`avoid-glob()-usage`, in src/Phinx/Migration/Manager.php:362.

-Glob() searches for a list of files in the migration folder.
+glob() searches for a list of files in the migration folder.
 Those files are not known, but they have a format, as checked later with the regex : a combinaison of FilesystemIterator and RegexIterator would do the trick too.

 .. code-block:: php